 One idea to counter a bad day is to list 10 things that are going right.

 "Right" is open to interpretation.

 We're not talking about major, massive good news things.
-More like, "the train was pulling up into the station when I stepped on the platform."
-"My summer shoes aren't giving me blisters, even though this is the first time I've worn them in eight months!!"
-"I'm glad my friend texted me that funny interview with Mindy Kaling and Emma Thompson."
-"I'm happy my BFF got a job offer after working so hard!"
+More like, "my summer shoes aren't giving me blisters, even though this is the first time I've worn them in eight months!!"
+"I'm glad my friend texted me that funny interview," or "I'm happy my BFF got a job offer after working so hard!"

 Say ‘Thank You’ to Someone